cyberscribe/submitpress/README.md

 # SubmitPress
-Manage User-Contributed Online Magazines with Wordpress
+Manage Your User-Contributed Online Magazine with Wordpress